ibm-cloud-docs/solution-tutorials/hpc-lsf-on-vpc.hidden.md

   ```
   {: pre}

-  You should now be logged in to the master node, where you can run commands to check the cluster.
+  You should now be logged in to the master node, where you can run LSF commands to check the cluster.

 2. The `lsclusters` command displays some information about the cluster: